m8pple/eie1_fpga_lab/readme.md

 - EP3C*16* : the specific configuration of the device, describing the number of compute resources it contains
 - F484 : the package and pin-configuration of the device
 - C6 : the speed-grade of the device

+The Cyclone III is an older device, and Altera have now deprecated it.
+So you will need to use the older of the two versions of Quartus installed in the lab.

 The FPGA architecture is described in the [Cyclone III handbook](resources/docs/cyclone3_handbook.pdf) with the main components of interest for this lab being: